tsunami416604/azure-docs.hu-hu/articles/event-hubs/get-started-python-send-v2.md

     async def on_event(partition_context, event):
-        # print the event data
+        # Print the event data.
         print("Received the event: \"{}\" from the partition with ID: \"{}\"".format(event.body_as_str(encoding='UTF-8'), partition_context.partition_id))

-        # update the checkpoint so that the program doesn't read the events
+        # Update the checkpoint so that the program doesn't read the events
-        # that it has already read when you run it next time
+        # that it has already read when you run it next time.
         await partition_context.update_checkpoint(event)

     async def main():
-        # create an Azure blob checkpoint store to store the checkpoints
+        # Create an Azure blob checkpoint store to store the checkpoints.
         checkpoint_store = BlobCheckpointStore.from_connection_string("AZURE STORAGE CONNECTION STRING", "BLOB CONTAINER NAME")

-        # create a consumer client for the event hub
+        # Create a consumer client for the event hub.
         client = EventHubConsumerClient.from_connection_string("EVENT HUBS NAMESPACE CONNECTION STRING", consumer_group="$Default", eventhub_name="EVENT HUB NAME", checkpoint_store=checkpoint_store)
         async with client:
-            # call the receive method
+            # Call the receive method.
             await client.receive(on_event=on_event)

     if __name__ == '__main__':
         loop = asyncio.get_event_loop()
-        # run the main method
+        # Run the main method.
         loop.run_until_complete(main())
     ```

     > [!NOTE]
-    > A teljes forráskódot nagyon hasznos megjegyzésekkel tekintheti [meg a githubon](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/eventhub/azure-eventhub/samples/async_samples/recv_with_checkpoint_store_async.py) .
+    > A teljes forráskódhoz, beleértve a további tájékoztató megjegyzéseket is, ugorjon a [GitHub recv_with_checkpoint_store_async... oldalára](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/eventhub/azure-eventhub/samples/async_samples/recv_with_checkpoint_store_async.py).

 ### <a name="run-the-receiver-app"></a>A fogadó alkalmazás futtatása